Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the Dart Sass version 1.36.0.
+   1. Added support of the Dart Sass version 1.36.0;
+   2. Now can use the JavaScriptEngineSwitcher.V8 as a JS engine.

    ============
    PROJECT SITE